JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 assert(diff [1;2] [1;2;3] = [])
 ```

+<a name="iv"></a>
-### OCaml Lecture IV: Variants & records
+### OCaml Lecture IV: Variants, records, mutution, exceptions, modules

 We saw a simple examples of variants above, the `option` type; now we go into the full possibilities
-  - related to union types in C or enums in Java: "this OR that OR theother"
+  - related to `union` types in C or `enum`s in Java: "this OR that OR theother"
   - like OCamls lists/tuples they are IMMMUTABLE data structures
   - each case of the union is identified by a name called 'Constructor' which serves for both
-      - Constructing values of the variant type
+      - constructing values of the variant type
       - inspecting them by pattern matching
-      - Constructors must start with Capital Letter to distinguish from variables
+      - constructors must start with Capital Letter to distinguish from variables
-      - type declarations needed but once they are in place type inference on them works
+      - type declarations are needed but once they are in place type inference on them works

 Example variant type for doing mixed arithmetic (integers and floats)